Ramadan marks the start of the holiest month in the Islamic calendar.

 Ramadan is the holiest month in Islam, normally lasting 29 or 30 days.
 It marks the time when the Qur’an was revealed to the Prophet Mohammed, PBUH.
 During the month, Muslims worldwide fast from sunrise to sunset.
 The last ten days of the month coincide with Laylat Al Qadr.

-Eid al-Fitr is expected to fall on Sunday, 30 March or Monday, 31 March, depending on how many days Ramadan lasts.
+Eid al-Fitr is expected to fall on Friday, 20 March 2026.
 The exact date will also be confirmed by the moon sighting committee.
-Eid al-Fitr is a public holiday in the UAE and Saudi Arabia, and the dates have not yet been confirmed.
+Eid al-Fitr is a public holiday in both the United Arab Emirates and Saudi Arabia, and the dates have not yet been confirmed.
 Muslims around the world celebrate the holiday with prayers, meals, and gifts.